 Don’t take the oversized trend too literally though: two sizes up does not an oversized jumper make.
 The best oversized jumpers feel clearly designed.
 Look for shoulder seams that fall lower, and voluminous sleeves and hems that drop but retain their shape.

-An oversized jumper can be used for experimental layering, with a roll neck underneath or cropped jacket over the top, edging your layering game into advanced territory.
+An oversized jumper can be used for experimental winter layering, with a roll neck underneath or cropped jacket over the top, edging your layering game into advanced territory.
 Alternatively team with contrasting slim jeans for a relaxed look, or go full-throttle mod and wear with a thick, green parka and Chelsea boots.
-If you want to give Kanye a run for his money, this is the knit for you.
+If you want to give Kanye (or Cobain) a run for his money, this is the knit for you.

-The Zip-Up Sweater
+The Half-Zip Sweater

 Zip-up sweaters were once the kind of thing that were strictly confined to house wearing, parked on the sofa and covered in Wotsits dust.
 Now though, they’ve shaken off their slovenly past and are big news among menswear heavy hitters.

-“Another key trend is the use of zips in place of buttons, and the zip-up sweater is key to nailing this look,” says Paul.
+“A key trend is the use of zips in place of buttons, and the zip-up sweater is key to nailing this look,” says Paul.
 “Lanvin, Raey and Brunello Cucinelli have all created on trend zip-ups.”
 So it’s got the backing of some of the biggest names in the game and it’s bloody brilliant at killing the chill.
 Ergo, there’s nothing not to love.

 Throw one on over a shirt and under an unstructured blazer to add a twist to your business-casual getup; with your roll neck underneath for a contemporary approach to layering; or try teaming a zip-up cardigan with tapered joggers and a bomber jacket.